slevithan/xregexp/README.md

 ~~~

-## How to run the tests on the server
+## How to run tests on the server with npm

 ~~~ bash
 npm install -g qunit  # needed to run the tests npm test  # in the xregexp root directory
 ~~~

-Or just open `tests/index.html` in your browser.
+For non-npm users, just open `tests/index.html` in your browser.

 ## Changelog